sabo-tabby-kitten/my-dotfiles/README.md

 # NeoVIM

 if you are using my NeoVIM config i recomned you alredy know how to set one up on your ow$n.
-I use Vim-Plug witch needs to be installed beforhand and i recomend you read the documentation for it. once everyting is installed run ':PlugInstall' if it dosent work restart nvim and try agein.
+I use Vim-Plug witch needs to be installed beforhand and i recomend you read the documentation for it. once everyting is installed run `:PlugInstall` if it dosent work restart nvim and try agein.

-- bar:Once everything is installed move 'bubblegum.vim' from 'my-dotfiles/nvim/vim-airline-themes' to '~/.local/share/nvim/plugged/vim-airline-themes/autoload/airline/themes/' DELETE THE 'bubblegum.vim' file in that drectory and replace it with the new one.
+- bar: Once everything is installed move `bubblegum.vim` from `my-dotfiles/nvim/vim-airline-themes` to `~/.local/share/nvim/plugged/vim-airline-themes/autoload/airline/themes/` DELETE THE `bubblegum.vim` file in that drectory and replace it with the new one.
-- startscreen: move 'girl.lua' from the startup drectory to '~/.local/share/nvim/plugged/startup.nvim/lua/startup/themes/'
+- start screen: move `girl.lua` from the startup drectory to `~/.local/share/nvim/plugged/startup.nvim/lua/startup/themes/`
 - autocomplete: just read its documentation i wont help you its anoying to setup/ it depens on what language you use

 # Firefox

 - make a chrome if not done google how to do it.
 Then move the contents of the chrome folder to the new one.
-- then install tab center reborn and copy and past the contents 'tabCenterReborn.txt' to the .css box in extention setings.
+- then install tab center reborn and copy and past the contents `tabCenterReborn.txt` to the .css box in extention setings.
-- color theme is a theme for the mozzilla store called 'pitch-black pink'
+- color theme is a theme for the mozzilla store called `pitch-black pink`
-- you can configure the incogneto image by moving an img to the img folder and naming it 'private.png'(there are other ways this is just easy) and change the name of the previous one.
+- you can configure the incogneto image by moving an img to the img folder and naming it `private.png`(there are other ways this is just easy) and change the name of the previous one.

 # start_up.c